 We believe our current balance sheet position is financially sound; however, due to the uncertainty and unpredictability of the capital and credit markets, we can give no assurance that affordable access to capital will exist between now and when our next significant debt matures, which is our unsecured lines of credit.
 The unsecured lines of credit expire in 2021, with a one-year extension option that may extend the maturity to 2022.
-At March 31, 2019, amounts outstanding under our unsecured lines of credit, which provide for borrowings up to \$600.0 million, totaled \$15.0 million.
+At September 30, 2019, amounts outstanding under our unsecured lines of credit, which provide for borrowings up to \$600.0 million, totaled \$4.1 million.

-The interest rate spreads associated with our unsecured lines of credit and our unsecured term loan are based on our current investment grade credit rating.
-If our credit rating is downgraded or upgraded, our interest rate spread would adjust accordingly.
+The interest rate spreads associated with our unsecured lines of credit and our unsecured term loan are based on the higher of our two investment grade credit ratings.
+Changes to our credit ratings could cause our interest rate spread to adjust accordingly.